aleph2c/miros/doc/zero_to_one.rst

 Iteration 5 specification
 """""""""""""""""""""""""

-* The toaster oven should stay in the baking state for twenty seconds, then buzz and turn off.
+* :dead_spec:`The toaster oven should stay in the baking state for twenty seconds, then buzz and turn off.`
-* The toaster oven should stay in the toasting state for ten seconds, then buzz and turn off.
+* :new_spec:`The toaster oven should stay in the toasting state for ten seconds, then buzz` and turn off.
 * If the door is opened, then closed, the cooking time should be set back to it's default time of ten or twenty seconds.